material-web-community/material-web/CONTRIBUTING.md

 Add any design docs, code samples, reference implementations in draft PRs, and get community feedback.

+### Material Web Community guidelines
+We have created this project to be a community-driven effort to maintain and improve the M3 web components.
+We encourage contributions from anyone who wants to help.
+Every change must be pushed to a separate branch (checked out from the `main` branch), and we will review it before merging it into the `main-fork` branch (the main branch of this fork).
+This way, we can keep track of all the changes made by the community and ensure that they are compatible with the original repo.
+Then that braanch can be used to create a PR to the original repo (M3 web) if needed and `main-fork` can be used to publish new versions of the components to npm faster.
+This way we are covered in both cases:
+- M3 web (original repo) will be maintained
+- M3 web will be discontinued/deprecated

+Name template for branches: `feat/<component-name>/<description>` or `fix/<component-name>/<description>` (or some other type of change).
+If your change is not related to a specific component, you can create a branch with a more general name like `feat/<description>` or `fix/<description>`.

 ### Contributor License Agreement

 Code contributions must